THE SINGING REVOLUTION

 Matt Zoller Seitz, The New York Times

-NOTE: I have just watched the film.
+NOTE: This film.
 It is stunning to see thousands of people - as far as the eye can see - all singing together in sweet harmony.
 The expressions on their faces are angelic.
 The power of song !
 I know it in my personal life *, but I have never seen and heard so many people singing together, and so beautifully.

 Good against evil.
 Song against tanks.
 Peace against war.